What does the American Cancer Society recommend about body weight?

 The American Cancer Society recommends that adults should get at least 150 minutes of moderate intensity or 75 minutes of vigorous intensity activity each week (or a combination of these), preferably spread throughout the week.
 Children and teens should get at least 1 hour of moderate or vigorous intensity activity each day, with vigorous activity on at least 3 days each week.

-It’s also important to limit your sedentary behavior such as sitting, lying down, watching TV, and other forms of screen-based entertainment.
-Doing some physical activity above usual activities, no matter what one’s level of activity, can have many health benefits.
+It’s also important to limit your sedentary (inactive) behaviors such as sitting, lying down, watching TV, and other forms of screen-based entertainment.
+Doing some physical activity on top of your usual activities, no matter what your level of activity, can have many health benefits.

-Along with helping you get to or stay at a healthy weight, eating a healthy diet and increasing your physical activity may have their own health benefits, including lowering your risk of cancer.
+Along with helping you get to or stay at a healthy weight, eating a healthy diet and increasing your physical activity can have their own health benefits, including lowering your risk of cancer.

 For people already diagnosed with cancer